-1. Background
+2. Background

-t-SNE [1] has attracted wide attention both within and outside the machine learning community as a tool for producing low-dimensional non-linear embeddings T = {t_s ∈ 35 R^d }^N{s=1}, of high-dimensional point clouds X = {x_s ∈ R^d }^N{s=1}, where d' << d, for exploratory (visual) data analysis.
-Typically d' ∈ {2,3}.
-The appetite for such analysis across disciplines is strong, but many questions have been 40 raised about what, exactly, can (should) be inferred from

-- 10 a t-SNE embedding. t-SNE's introduction subtly stresses its distinction as a technique for visualization (vs. feature engineering), yet its embeddings are often clustered either informally (via visual assessment) or formally (applying a 45 clustering algorithm to T).
-Some [2] have noticed relative - deficiencies in t-SNE's ability to faithfully indicate separation in complex manifolds.
-[3] offers a list of various misinterpretations that can be made from a t-SNE embedding due to its unfaithful representation of cluster sizes, shapes, densities, compactness and separability.
-Most of the second separation of the second second - these issues arise because t-SNE is designed to preserve conditional probabilities between points instead of distance, and we believe they are not severe impediments to successful cluster discovery from low-d representations.
-Indeed, over the last three decades the lattice representations of data - learned by Self-Organizing Maps [4] have produced many successful clusterings without explicit preservation of, e.g. distance, between the high- and low-d spaces.
-However, [3] does raise one issue we feel fundamentally impacts the fidelity of a t-SNE representation: that of selecting its main - 30 perplexity parameter, which we abbreviate px. px indirectly controls the number of Euclidean neighbor similarities that t-SNE attempts to preserve, which is an unknown number that varies across, and likely within, datasets.
-An example taken from [3] of various t-SNE embeddings which can arise from different px specifications is given in Figure 1.
-Here, the "high-d" data (left-most panel) is very simple - two dimensional with two well-defined clusters - yet inspection of the embeddings resulting from some perplexity values (2, 5, 100) would yield a different conclusion.
-[1] suggests that t-SNE is relatively insensitive to px but in practice an optimal perplexity is obviously data-dependent and should be data-driven.
-CONNt-SNE provides a mechanism for such a scheme, using information freely available from prototypebased learning, and commonly invoked during prototypebased clustering.
+t-SNE [2] has attracted wide attention both within and outside the machine learning community as a tool for producing lowdimensional non-linear embeddings $T = \{t_s \in \mathbb{R}^d\}{s=1}^N$ of highdimensional point clouds $X = \{x_s \in \mathbb{R}^d\}{s=1}^N$, where $d' \ll d$, for exploratory (visual) data analysis.
+Typically $d' \in \{2, 3\}$.
+The appetite for such analysis across disciplines is strong, but many questions have been raised about what, exactly, can (should) be inferred from a t-SNE embedding. t-SNE's introduction subtly stresses its distinction as a technique for visualization (vs. feature engineering), yet its embeddings are often clustered either informally (via visual assessment) or formally (applying a clustering algorithm to T).
+Some [3] have noticed relative deficiencies in t-SNE's ability to faithfully indicate separation in complex manifolds.
+[4] offers a list of various misinterpretations that can be made from a t-SNE embedding due to its unfaithful representation of cluster sizes, shapes, densities, compactness and separability.
+Most of these issues arise because t-SNE is designed to preserve conditional probabilities between points instead of distance, and we believe they are not severe impediments to successful cluster discovery from low-d representations.
+Indeed, over the last three decades the lattice representations of data learned by Self-Organizing Maps [5] have produced many successful clusterings without explicit preservation of, e.g. distance, between the high- and lowd spaces.
+However, [4] does raise one issue we feel fundamentally impacts the fidelity of a t-SNE representation: that of selecting its main perplexity parameter, which we abbreviate px. px indirectly controls the number of Euclidean neighbor similarities that t-SNE attempts to preserve, which is an unknown number that varies across, and likely within, datasets.
+An example taken from [4] of various t-SNE embeddings which can arise from different px specifications is given in Fig. 1.
+Here, the "high-d" data (left-most panel) is very simple-two dimensional with two well-defined clustersyet inspection of the embeddings resulting from some perplexity values (2, 5, 100) would yield a different conclusion.
+[2] suggests that t-SNE is relatively insensitive to px but in practice an optimal perplexity is obviously data-dependent and should be data-driven.
+CONNt-SNE provides a mechanism for such a scheme, using information freely available from prototype-based learning, and commonly invoked during prototype-based clustering.

-Corresponding author
+^{} Corresponding author.